e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 Can existing ERP systems be used?

-Yes, but they must be integrated with an ASP to ensure invoices are mapped, validated, digitally signed, and transmitted in the correct format.
+Yes.
+But the ERP system must connect with an ASP so invoices are checked, digitally signed, plus sent in the correct format.

 How long must e-invoices be retained?